cs421sp21-homework/project-g13/docs/iteration1.md

 # Tasks
 - Get a Yelp API key and get familiar with how the API works
 - Create a Heroku project and add everyone in the group as a collaborator
+- Add React to the frontend
+- Assign everyone task(s) to complete for iteration 1
+- Write code for getting restaurants from Yelp API
+- Write code for the models
+- Serve the frontend from the backend server
+- Deploy to Heroku
+- Handle continous integration